simonkurtz-MSFT/python-openai-loadbalancer/README.md

 ## Current Limitations

-- Python OpenAI Load Balancer is primarily target for Azure OpenAI; however, it can be expanded upon to serve OpenAI endpoints as well.
+- The Python OpenAI Load Balancer is primarily targeted at Azure OpenAI, but it can be expanded to serve other OpenAI endpoints as well.
 - Async is not yet supported.
 - My development setup is based on Windows and Powershell.
 I have not tried this with Linux.